 After all, the few training plans I’d done (Hal Higdon and Jeff Galloway, I’m looking at you) had been successful.
 I always hit my goal time.
 Still, I heard her out and decided to meet with the coach, Bobby of Knoxville Endurance.

 At the time, I thought a goal like breaking 3 hours in a marathon was a pipe dream.
 But sure enough, when I decided to train for a marathon with Bobby, we made it happen in spades.
 Other goals that seemed like a long shot are now on the table.
 Why?
 Because training for specific distances is much more than running every day.

 Running can be very scientific, building different biological systems in your body so that you can optimally train.
 Running is also very individual.
 Just because someone can run a much faster 5k than you doesn’t necessarily mean they’ll be faster in a marathon.
 You may school them.
 We all have different strengths (& different schedules!).
 A good coach sees that and gives you training that addresses weaknesses and leverages strengths.

 More than seeing I have a lot more potential that lies within than I realized, a running coach connected me to the runner and mother runner community.
-We have practices together.
-We run workouts.
-We push each other and encourage one another.
+We have practices together, run workouts, and encourage one another.
 Honestly, if I hadn’t linked up with a coach, this site wouldn’t exist.

 If you think you aren’t good enough to have a coach: If you run, then you are.
 If you think a running coach isn’t worth your time or money, then find ten reasons below to potentially change your mind.